The era of 8bit music

 But what exactly does 8bit music mean?

-8bit music (also known as chiptunes, bitpop, or chip music) is a computer-generated music.
-What distinguishes this music genre from any other kind of music is the technology used to produce it.
-8bit music is made using the technology of vintage video games and computer tools.
-There are many systems associated with 8bit music as the Amiga 500, Nintendo Entertainment System or Famicom, Commodore 64, and the Nintendo Game Boy.
+8-bit music – also known as chiptunes, bitpop, or chip music – is computer-generated music.
+What sets this genre apart is the technology used to produce it.
+8-bit music is created using the hardware and tools from vintage video games and computers.
+Systems like the Amiga 500, Nintendo Entertainment System (NES) / Famicom, Commodore 64, and the Nintendo Game Boy were central to this style.

 History of 8bit Music